pensjonatus/flash-fiction/blog/ill-take-it-from-here.md

 ---
-title: "I'll Take It From Here"
+title: I'll Take It From Here
 date: '2015-10-22'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 "She's probably gonna be hungry," said the text from my boss, "So take her out